 You can reach out to publications that pull in your target audience to become your affiliates – this will include B2B lead generation companies, developers, community admins, consultants, bloggers, etc. There are tools that enable affiliates to have unique links to drive traffic to, which can be tracked on your end to analyze the results generated from affiliate campaigns.

 Influencer marketing is similar to affiliate marketing — where you get individuals with sizable audiences to share your product.
 Having Influencers buy-in also helps you be more trustworthy — 97% of buyers find it crucial to have legitimate sources of information and opinions.
 Audiences care about influencers’ opinions – since they’ve been engaging with their content and follow them as a vote of trust.

-Oftentimes, influencers will find a cool product or service and will tweet about it, without you having to tell them.
+Oftentimes, these opinion leaders in your niche will find a cool product or service and will tweet about it, without you having to tell them.
 This can only happen organically, and the best way to initiate an effort like this would be to provide them with access to your product, where they get to check it out, and the rest is left to your product’s delight factor.

 Otherwise, you could simply reach out asking for a shout-out, and it’ll be usually up to them what they can get for it, up to reasoning, of course.
 You can also ask them to invest in your product/company, so they have vested interests in having you succeed, and evangelize your product over a period of time.
 Either way, once you have access to their audience, you’ll see traffic spikes which will result in leads and conversions.

 PR (Public Relations) is a process to generate content in collaboration with other publications, individuals and companies.
 Doing PR helps you increase your reach to new audiences, beyond your own marketing channels and drive referral traffic.